Answers to some of the most frequently asked questions on Table Tennis England membership.

 In most instances, affiliated members of Home Countries associations are able to play competitive table tennis in England on a reciprocal basis (ie using their existing affiliation to Guernsey, Ireland, Isle of Man, Jersey, Scotland or Wales table tennis association).
 A similar arrangement exists for players affiliated to table tennis associations elsewhere in the world, though some fees may also be payable depending on the event.
 Please check with the tournament organiser before you confirm attendance.
 You will be required to provide evidence of your current existing affiliation.

-No. We use Stripe to process your online payment.
-We do not store or even hold your credit card details on our servers, even temporarily.
+No. We use Stripe to process your online payment, whether this is by card or Direct Debit.
+We do not store or even hold your card details on our servers, even temporarily.

 We use your date of birth to establish your age, so that we can ensure the correct fee levels are paid.
 We also use your date of birth to allow us to track the age profile of our membership and ensure that you are listed correctly in the monthly ranking and rating lists.
 In future, we may want to offer specific member benefits to specific age groups.